louisdasilva/assetTrack/README.md

 # AssetTrack

 AssetTrack is an asset management system designed to catalogue, track, and manage parts within an organisation.
 The system aims to streamline inventory management processes, providing a centralised solution for users to monitor, control, and trace assets throughout their lifecycle.
-The core functionality of AssetTrack includes maintaining a holistic list of all components used by an organisation as well as viewing and accessing any derivative parts to each component.
+The core functionality of AssetTrack includes maintaining a holistic list of all components used by an organisation as well as
+viewing and accessing any derivative parts to each component.
 AssetTrack allows users to add, delete, search, and manage parts, as well as explore how each part fits into an assembly.
 The system facilitates user authentication, a system homepage for easy navigation as well as spares and operational inventories and their allocation to assemblies.

 Entry to the application is via a sign in page.
 Users cannot create their own accounts, the system is controlled by admins who will manually add users to the database and issue those users with their acess credentials.

-Provide the admin provided username and password on the user-page, then --> hit "Login".
+Provide the admin provided username and password on the user-page, then
+--> hit "Login".
+>[!NOTE]
-NOTE: Whilst under development, an alert will provide sign in credentials.
+> Whilst under development, an alert will provide sign in credentials.
-These are provided below for the same purpose:
+> These are provided below for the same purpose:
-Username: Admin
+> Username: Admin
-Password: assetTrack1!
+> Password: assetTrack1!

 You will then be re-directed to a home page, with  system description and navigation options to a Parts Catalogue, Inventory and Operational Inventory.
 Navigation options are provided in the nav-bar at the top of each page.